slevomat/coding-standard/README.md

 Sniff provides the following settings:

-* `minLineLength`: specifies mininum line length to enforce condition to be splitted.
+* `minLineLength`: specifies minimum line length to enforce condition to be splitted.
 Use 0 value to enforce for all conditions, regardless of length.
 * `booleanOperatorOnPreviousLine`: boolean operator is placed at the end of previous line when fixing.
 * `alwaysSplitAllConditionParts`: require all condition parts to be on its own line - it reports error even if condition is already multi-line but there are some condition parts on the same line.